anderartola/anderartola.github.io/_pages/about.md

 * Bayesian modelling
 * Statistical inference techniques
 * Decision-making
-* Differential geometry and its applications
+* (Differential geometry and its applications)
-* Cosmology, dark matter, the intergalactic medium and reionisation
+* (Cosmology, dark matter, the intergalactic medium and reionisation)
+* Anything that is intensive in abstract reasoning: from coding to philosophy